Should I Become a Professional Buyer?

 After working in the field for 2-5 years, one may be experienced enough to attain more prestigious professional buyer positions with additional responsibilities.
 For senior buyer positions, 7 or more years of working in the field may be necessary, in addition to 5 or more years of experience in a particular buying industry.

 - Obtain certification.
 Earning professional credentials demonstrates a professional buyer's abilities and can help one stand out in the job market; some employers even require certification.
-Salary increase is another common benefit.
+Salary increase is another common benefit of certification.
 The Institute for Supply Management (ISM) offers certification to buyers and other supply chain professionals.
 Designations that are available include the Certified Professional in Supply Management (CPSM), Certified in Supply Management (CSM), and Certified Professional in Supplier Diversity (CPSD).
 In order to be eligible for certification, one must meet minimum educational and experience requirements.